cnuernber/dtype-next/topics/cheatsheet.md

   input.
 * [reshape](https://cnuernber.github.io/dtype-next/tech.v3.tensor.html#var-reshape) - Reshape any buffer-able object into a tensor of a given shape.
 * [compute-tensor](https://cnuernber.github.io/dtype-next/tech.v3.tensor.html#var-compute-tensor) - Create a new N-dimensional tensor via a function that takes N long integer index arguments and returns a value.
+The tensor definition is lazy - the function is called upon read of the value.
+For this reason to make a compute tensor concrete `tech.v3.datatype/clone` may be used.

 ### Manipulation